Prompt Rules

 Additional configuration:

-- Similarity threshold - Make the detector more sensitive by lowering the similarity threshold or increase it to require higher confidence for a detection.
-Drag the slider to adjust the threshold to the desired level.
+- Similarity threshold - Lower the threshold to increase sensitivity, or raise it to require higher confidence for a detection.
+Drag the slider to adjust.

 Code